 When you install BMC Remedy AR System over a relational database, an AR System database is created.
 By default, this database is named ARSystem, and the user ARAdmin is defined.
 You can choose other values during installation.
 This document refers to the default values, so if you changed them during installation, substitute your database and user names for ARSystem and ARAdmin.
 The characteristics of the AR System database vary depending on the type of underlying relational database.

 You can perform any system administrator activity on the database or on any of the tables it contains.
 This includes performing regular backups, creating more tablespaces to be added to the AR System database, and adding more containers to tablespaces.
-With a Sybase or Microsoft SQL Server database, flush the transaction log (or configure it to autoflush) as part of your regular backup strategy.

 After the AR System database is created, BMC Remedy AR System creates a series of tables that form its data dictionary.
 See The AR System data dictionary.